jerrysheen/mediapipe-unity-2018/README.md

 # MediaPipe Unity Plugin
 This is a Unity (2019.4.18f1) Plugin to use MediaPipe.
+The original algorithm was provided by GOOGLE/mediapipe
+And thanks to @homuler to modify it and now it can Run on unity.
+My priority mission is to run it on windows and do some easy gesture recognition job using landmark.

 ## Platforms
 - [x] Linux Desktop (tested on ArchLinux)